paperclip-ui/legacy-paperclip/README.md

 #### Why did you build this?

 I usually split my UI development into two stages: first the HTML & CSS, then wire that up with code.
 The result of this is a separation between purely visual components & components with logic.
 Since the visual components don't have any logic in them, I felt that there could be a better approach to building them that's faster, safer, more maintainable, and overall makes me feel like I'm building cleaner & more precise UIs.
+Also more fun to use. 🙂

 Also, I feel like the direction that front-end development needs to head is closer to a designer-like experience.
 However, I don't think that a _purely_ visual editor cuts it because of the precision needed for creating UIs.
 So, I built something in-between code & design that I think gets the job done nicely 👌.